 Body weight

-The means of the overall body weight at 12 months (i.e., 19th fortnight of the experiment) was 13.84± 0.032, 14.47±0.021 and 16.24±0.040 kg for control (C0), treatment T1,and T2 groupsrespectively.
+The means of the overall body weight at 12 months (i.e., 19th fortnight of the experiment) was 13.84± 0.032, 14.47±0.021 and 16.24±0.040 kg for control (C0), treatment T1,and T2 groups, respectively.
 During initiation of the experiment, the mean value of initial body weight of kids in different treatment groups were almost similar.The results showed significant difference (P<0.01) in overall average values of body weight (kg) of treatment groups than that of control group.
 The highest body weight was found in T2 group, followed by T1 than that of C0 throughout the period of this study.
 In respect of sex, the male animals were found to have higher body weight than that of female animals at all the stages of experiment (Table 3).

 A noticeable gain in body weight (kg) was seen from the fourth fortnight and continued until the nineteenth fortnight.
 Both treatment groups grew faster than the control group.
 The graph (Fig. 3) showed that by the end of the study, the difference in average body weight among the three groups (C0, T1, and T2) became clearer, likely due to different levels of polyherbal supplements (0g, 1g, and 2g per kg body weight).
 This increase in weight agrees with findings by Mirzaei and Prasad (2011), who also saw higher weaning weights in goats with polyherbal supplements.
 Similarly, Muralidhar et al. (1993) found that rats fed a Shatavari-based herbal mix gained more weight than those in the control group.
 Mader et al.(1987) also reported better weight gain in pigs and steers fed saponin,a part of Shatavari.
 On the other hand, Kumar(2018) found no effect on buffalo growth from feeding Ajwain, and noted that weight changes over time could also be due to environmental factors like temperature, fodder quality, and nutrient use.